Queen's Summer Engineering academy

 Connections is not offering evening programming for the summer of 2021.

-Should this change, the evening activities are subject to change from week to week and are depended on the availability of our local partners.
-In the past we have taken students swimming at a community pool, they have toured downtown Kingston, and have participate Evening activities are for residence option students ONLY.
+Should this change, the evening activities are subject to change from week to week and are dependent on the availability of our local partners.
+In the past we have taken students swimming at a community pool, toured downtown Kingston, and gone to a local Escape Room.
+Evening activities are for residence option students ONLY.

 Connections Engineering Outreach is currently unable to offer lunch service for our participants (summer 2021).